 The average cost of maintaining a website ranges from $400 to $60,000 per year.
 The most common maintenance costs are domain SSL certificate, and software or web hosting renewal.
 Other costs might include purchasing additional extensions or investing in a major website redesign.

-When budgeting how much it costs to maintain a site, it can be helpful to categorize your expenses into monthly, annual, and one-time fees.
+When budgeting how much it costs to maintain a site, it’s helpful to categorize your expenses into monthly, annual, and one-time fees.

 Domain renewal, for example, is an annual fee.
-So is SSL certification.
+Same goes for SSL certification.

-For software or hosting plans, you can usually decide whether to pay for the plan for the whole year, or break it up into monthly installments.
+For software or hosting plans, you can usually decide whether to pay for the plan for the whole year or break it up into monthly installments.
 Most providers offer a discounted rate if you pay for the year upfront, so while it’s more costly to get started, you’ll save money in the long run.

 There are also some one-time fees associated with website maintenance to account for in your budget.

-If there's no such extension available for the website building platform you're using, or you need help identifying what's causing your site to lag and a more custom solution, then you'll likely need to hire someone.
+If there's no such extension available for the website building platform you're using, or you need help identifying what's causing your site to lag and a more custom solution, then likely hire someone to fix it.
 That can cost another few hundred or thousand dollars.

 Total cost for website maintenance: $400 to $60,000 per year

 With so many different ways to build a website, predicting the cost of building a site is difficult.
 It’s even harder to guess the website management cost.
 If we add up all our estimated costs for a grand total, you could spend anywhere from $439 to $365,475 per year building and maintaining a website.

 Figuring out which type of platform will best meet your needs and goals will give you a much clearer idea of what your site might cost.
 If you opt for a self-hosted platform, calculate the costs of a hosting provider and plan, domain name, SSL certificate, theme, and extensions that might suit your site.

-Or you can opt for a robust and fully hosted CMS that gives you everything you need, like CMS Hub.
+Alternatively, you can opt for a robust and fully hosted CMS that gives you everything you need, like CMS Hub.
 Regardless of what you select, be sure to accurately factor in the costs of building and maintaining a site into your budget so there are no surprises.

 Editor's note: This post was originally published in February 2020 and has been updated for comprehensiveness.